 Diagnostic/analytical methods used Macroscopic (visual) examination of organs and parasitology.
-Other preventive measures than vaccination in place Dogs and cats imported to Norway, except those imported from Sweden and Finland, must be treated with an anthelmintic drug the last ten days before entering Norway and again within one week after arrival.
+Other preventive measures than vaccination in place Dogs imported to Norway, except those imported directly from Finland, UK, Ireland and Malta, must be treated with an anthelmintic drug 120-24 hours before entering Norway.
 Treatment with an anthelmintic drug is also advocated on a general basis, especially for herd dogs in areas with reindeer.
 Control program/mechanisms Mandatory official meat control.

 Measures in case of the positive findings or single cases An animal with cystic echinococcosis will be condemned.
 Epidemiological data will be collected in order to find the source of infection and measures will be introduced to prevent further spread.
 Notification system in place Echinococcosis has been a notifiable List B disease according to the Animal Diseases Act since 1985.
-Results of the investigation In 2012, all slaughtered animals subjected to official meat control were negative for E. granulosus.
+Results of the investigation In 2013, all slaughtered animals subjected to official meat control were negative for E. granulosus.
 No cases of infection with E. granulosus were diagnosed in carnivores.
 Additional information Methods in use when examining final hosts: Faecal material: Egg isolation (flotation) and PCR.
-B. E. multilocularis in animals Monitoring system In 2006 a National surveillance programme regarding E. multilocularis in red foxes was started.
+B. F. multilocularis in animals Monitoring system In 2006 a National surveillance programme regarding E. multilocularis in red foxes was started.
 The program also included the examination of samples from hunted foxes collected for parasitological research purposes in the period 2002-2005.
 There are no official monitoring programmes for E. multilocularis in other animals.
 Methods of sampling (description of sampling techniques) Foxes: Faecal samples.